-In this work 28 commercial papers, representative of the different grades, were subjected to thorough tests for chemical purity, strength, and stability.
-Their stability was measured by subjecting them to the accelerated aging test, previously mentioned, which consists in exposure to air at a temperature of 100 C for 72 hours, and measuring any changes in strength and chemical properties.
-While the validity of this test as a measure of the relative resistance of papers to deterioration from internal causes is a debatable matter, the Bureau has found that it agrees well with results of exposures to sunlight, 52 exposures at more normal temperature and a 4-year period of natural As in the case of the old book papers studied, the more stable papers were those containing the purer fibers, that is, fibers high in alpha cellulose and low in copper number.
-Good quality in this respect had no constant relation to the source of the fibers or their initial quality, which points to the necessity of careful processing of fibers, as well as careful selection of them, for the manufacture of stable papers.
-In many cases high acidity from the alum used in rosin sizing the paper was apparently the cause of poor stability.
-Rosin itself has been shown to be a potential promoter of deterioration, and although the amounts found in these papers were not excessive, the Bureau stated that it was questionable if the use of rosin in book paper is necessary.
-On the other hand, clay filler, the remaining principal component of book paper, was considered to have no harmful effect as it may be considered chemically inert.
+At the request of the American Library Association and the National Association of Book Publishers, a study was made of the quality of the domestic book papers as produced at the time,52 for the purpose of assisting in the establishment of standards for such papers, from the viewpoint of their use as record-bearing material.
+In this work 28 papers, representative of the different grades, were subjected to thorough tests for chemical purity, strength, and stability.
+Their stability was measured by the accelerated aging test previously mentioned, which consists in exposure to dry air at a temperature of 100° C for 72 hours, followed by tests for changes in chemical and physical properties.
+This measure of stability appears to be valid, as the results are in accord with experience with the aging quality of papers, and were found to agree well with those obtained by exposures to sunlight, exposures to air at more normal temperatures,53 and a 4-year period of natural aging.54 Richter has reported similar findings.^{55 56 57 58} As in the case of the old book papers studied, other things being equal, the more stable papers were those containing the purer fibers, that is, fibers having a high content of alpha cellulose and a low copper number.
+Good quality in this respect had no constant relation to the kind of fiber present or its initial quality, which points to the necessity of careful processing of fibers, as well as careful selection of them, for the manufacture of stable papers.
+In many cases high acidity from the alum used in rosin-sizing the paper was apparently the cause of poor stability.
+Rosin itself has been shown to be a potential promoter of deterioration, and although the amounts found in these papers were not excessive, it is questionable if the use of rosin in book paper is necessary.
+Clay filler, the remaining prin-cipal component of book paper, was found to have no harmful effect, as is to be expected because of its chemical inertness.

 From the above considerations a classification of book papers based on fiber purity in terms of alpha cellulose and copper number, a minimum of injurious chemicals, and strength, was suggested.
-This comprises four grades ranging from paper for permanent records to paper for records of current value.
+This comprises four grades, ranging from paper for permanent records to paper for records of temporary value.

-The tests of the current book papers indicated that the quality of papers available for permanent records was not in general as good as considered desirable, and this was attributed to the probability of good printing quality having been given more attention than permanence.
-The situation in this respect has no doubt been materially improved by the constantly increasing cooperation between paper manufacturers, printers, and librarians.
+The tests indicated that the quality of paper available at the time for permanent records was not in general as good as considered desirable, and this was attributed to the probability of good printing quality having been given more attention than permanence.
+The